teamulster2/report/report/03_methodology/02_architecture.md

 #### Server application

 The server command line application playes the role of the data study control and data collection component.
-Here, the researcher can set up the config file for a study and export the collected data for further analysis.
+The researcher can set up the config file there for a study and export the collected data for further analysis.

 Thus the server is a simple http server which listens for data-posts from the